sha0coder/scemu/docs/CONSOLE.md

 =>
 ```

+To see the maps allocated by the shellcode use `ma` for memory allocations.

 Its possible to compute the md5sum of a memory map with command `md5`

 ## Memory read and write